Quantum Field Theory in Successive Rindler Spacetimes: Introduction

 The observer dependence of the notion of particles in quantum field theory has long been recognised as a fundamental aspect of the theory of relativity.
 A particularly striking manifestation of this feature is the \emph{Unruh effect}, according to which a uniformly accelerated observer in Minkowski spacetime perceives the inertial vacuum as a thermal bath with temperature $T = \hbar a / 2\pi c k_B$, where $a$ is the magnitude of the proper acceleration ~\cite{PhysRevD.14.870, PhysRevD.7.2850, RevModPhys.80.787}.
 This phenomenon demonstrates that the concept of vacuum depends on the observer's frame of reference and that thermal effects can emerge solely from acceleration and horizon structure, without invoking gravitation.
 In the Rindler description of Minkowski spacetime, the right (or left) Rindler wedge is causally disconnected from its complement, and the reduced density matrix, corresponding to the Minkowski vacuum, obtained by tracing over the inaccessible modes, corresponds to a thermal state.
 This construction provides a simple and precise connection between acceleration, causal horizons, and thermality, and is conceptually parallel to Hawking radiation in black hole spacetimes~\cite{Hawking:1975vcx, padmanabhan}.
 The Unruh effect has since been widely studied through different approaches, including detector models, quantum information perspectives, and curved-space generalizations~\cite{RevModPhys.80.787, Socolovsky:2013rga}.

-Given the thermal nature of the inertial vacuum from the Rindler point of view, it is natural to ask whether there exist other classes of accelerated observers for whom the Rindler vacuum itself appears thermally populated.
-In a more general scenario, one may ask whether it is possible to define a hierarchy of observers, each obtained by applying a Rindler-like transformation to the previous one, such that the vacuum state of the $(n-1)$th observer appears as a thermal bath to the $n$th?
+Given the thermal nature of the inertial (Minkowski) vacuum when described in Rindler coordinates, it is natural to ask whether there exist other classes of accelerated observers for whom the \emph{Rindler} vacuum itself appears thermally populated.
+More generally, one may ask whether it is possible to define a hierarchy of observers, each obtained by applying a Rindler-like transformation to the previous one, such that the vacuum state of the $(n\!-\!1)$th observer is perceived as a thermal state by the $n$th.
 This question was first addressed in the context of the \emph{Rindler--Rindler spacetime}, obtained by performing a second Rindler-like transformation within the Rindler wedge itself~\cite{Kolekar:2013hra}.
 It was shown that the vacuum state defined by Rindler observers appears thermal to the Rindler--Rindler observers, in close analogy with how the Minkowski vacuum appears thermal to Rindler observers.
-Furthermore, \cite{Kolekar:2013hra} found that the Rindler Rindler observer in Minkowski vacuum can be taken as a proxy for studying a Rindler observer in a thermal bath of inertial observers.
+Furthermore, \cite{Kolekar:2013hra} found that a Rindler--Rindler observer in the Minkowski vacuum can be used as a proxy for certain aspects of the response of a uniformly accelerated (Rindler) observer immersed in a thermal bath of inertial quanta.